 6. Better Data Analysis

 An integrated CRM system provides valuable insights and analytics on customer behavior.
-With useful information from all of your business systems summed in your CRM, you can create supercharged reports that will improve sales and marketing strategies and improve the customer experience.
+With helpful information from all of your business systems summed in your CRM, you can create supercharged reports that will improve sales and marketing strategies and improve the customer experience.

 How to Add CRM Integrations